salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 Downloading

-# certificate.attention
+# certificate.installation.notice

-╔═══════════╗
+A self-signed certificate needs to be installed on your device before you can use your device for previewing.
+This is a one-time setup only which you can skip if you have installed the certificate already.

-║ ATTENTION ║
+# certificate.installation.skip.message

-╚═══════════╝
+Do you want to skip this step

 # certificate.installation.description

-If you have not done so already, please install the self-signed certificate on your device before proceeding.
+Please install the self-signed certificate on your device before proceeding.
 The certificate file is located at

 `%s`